 Floor drains can go mostly unnoticed.
-You may only see them in public restrooms or showers, but floor drains can also be found in garages, laundry rooms, and commercial kitchens.
+You may only see them in public restrooms or showers, but floor drains can also be found in a garage, laundry room, and commercial kitchen.
 They’re an integral feature of public sanitation that is often overlooked.
 Commercial floor drains catch overflow from sinks, tubs, showers, toilets, rain, and the like, and safely direct it to a sewer or municipal storm drain.
 Doing so keeps the floor dry and sanitary and ensures that rooms don’t flood.

 1. Soapy Water Does Wonders

 Sometimes, a bucket of soapy water is all you need for your commercial floor drain maintenance.
-If the floors near the clogged drain are not mopped regularly, commercial floor drains can become dried out.
+If the floors near the clogged drain are not mopped regularly, commercial drains in the floor can become dried out.
 To keep your drains from drying out, or to find out if there is a clog, pour a five-gallon bucket’s worth of soapy water into the drain.

 2. Avoid Dried Up Commercial Floor Drains